PoliticalGraveyard.com

 Knapp

 Knapp, A. R. — of Jersey County, Ill.
-Delegate to Illinois state constitutional convention Jersey County, 1847.
+Delegate to Illinois state constitutional convention from Jersey County, 1847.
 Burial location unknown.

 Knapp, Amelia — of Michigan.
 Democrat.
 Alternate delegate to Democratic National Convention from Michigan, 1936.
 Female.
 Presumed deceased.
 Burial location unknown.